Should I be concerned about radioactivity in matcha?

 What we know about radioactivity and the irradiation of Japanese tea leaves:

-On March 11, 2011, an energy accident occurred at the Fukushima I nuclear power plant, which was triggered by a tsunami.
-This resulted in three core meltdowns and the release of radioactive material.
-Since then, the Japanese government has been testing different types of tea regularly.
+On March 11, 2011, an energy accident occurred at the Fukushima I nuclear power plant, triggered by a tsunami.
+This led to three nuclear meltdowns and the release of radioactive material.
+Since then, the Japanese government has regularly tested tea varieties.

-In the first year after the disaster, high radiation levels were recorded in the prefectures near Fukushima.
-According to the Green Tea Guide, these included Fukushima, Chiba, Gunma, Ibaraki, Shizuoka, Tochigi, Tokyo and Kanagawa.
-No radiation was detected in teas from the western Japanese regions of Uji, Kyoto, Osaka and the island of Kyushu.
-These include Kagoshima, Miyazaki, Kumamoto and Yame prefectures.
+In the first year after the disaster, high radiation levels were measured in the prefectures near Fukushima.
+According to the Green Tea Guide, these included Fukushima, Chiba, Gunma, Ibaraki, Shizuoka, Tochigi, Tokyo, and Kanagawa.
+No radiation was detected in teas from the western Japanese regions of Uji, Kyoto, Osaka, and the island of Kyushu.
+These include the prefectures of Kagoshima, Miyazaki, Kumamoto, and Yame.

-As of August 31, 2014, no high radiation levels for tea have been detected in any prefecture.
-That says a lot, because Japan's radiation limits are much stricter than in the rest of the world (Japan: 100 Bq, EU: 500 Bq, USA: 1200 Bq-Bq = Becquerel, a unit of measurement for radiation).
+By August 31, 2014, no prefecture showed high radiation levels in tea.
+This says a lot, as Japan’s radiation limits are much stricter than the rest of the world (Japan: 100 Bq, EU: 500 Bq, USA: 1200 Bq — Bq = Becquerel, a unit of radiation).

-Conclusion: As a general rule, the further away you are from the Fukushima region, the more certain you can be that the matcha is not radioactive.
-Luckily, we grow our matcha in Osaka, which is far west of Fukushima.
-Additionally, at MatchaLand we test every crop for radioactivity and we have never had a crop that did not pass our tests. 😊
+Conclusion: As a general rule: the farther you are from the Fukushima region, the more certain you can be that the matcha is not radioactive.
+Fortunately, we grow our matcha in Kyoto, which is far west of Fukushima.
+Additionally, at MatchaLand, we test every harvest for radioactivity and we have never had a harvest fail our tests. 😊